RobertsLab/resources/docs/Lab-Protocols.md

   We often use MRC RNA-zol RT ([protocol](https://github.com/RobertsLab/resources/blob/master/protocols/Commercial_Protocols/MRC_RNAzol-RT-march-2017.pdf)).
 Depending on downstream needs we might engage in DNAase treatment.

+## Reverse Transcription

+## qPCR
+  One of the most used application is for gene quantification.
+Generally we will use SsoFast Evagreen Supermix (BioRad) ([protocol](https://github.com/RobertsLab/resources/blob/master/protocols/Commercial_Protocols/BioRad_Sso_Fast_EvaGreen_Supermix.pdf)).
+This requires that we start with cDNA.

 ## Common Physiological Assays of Interest